 April 6, 2016

-Most of us are trying to find the magic recipe for the workout routine that will facilitate reaching our fitness goals.
+Most of us are trying to find the magic recipe for the workout routine that will help us reach our fitness goals.
 Because we all have different fitness goals and timelines, our training routines should be uniquely individualized.

-One of the advantages to training using the MYZONE heart rate monitoring system is that we get real-time feedback of our relative exercise intensity (as percentage of our maximum heart rate, MHR).
-This objective feedback assists us in finding the right combinations of exercise frequency (how often), intensity (how hard), and duration (how long) to hit our goals.
+One of the advantages to training using the MYZONE heart rate monitoring system is getting real-time feedback of relative exercise intensity (as percentage of our maximum heart rate, MHR).
+This objective feedback helps us find the right combinations of exercise frequency (how often), intensity (how hard), and duration (how long) to hit our goals.

-This blog is going to focus on some of the most commonly asked questions about the red zone, a high intensity zone of 90-100% of MHR.
+This blog will focus on some of the most commonly asked questions about the red zone, a high intensity zone of 90-100% of MHR.
 General recommendations for frequency, intensity, and duration are provided.

-First, it is important to have a foundational understanding of the general purposes and benefits of training in each of the MYZONE heart rate zones.
+First, it’s important to have a foundational understanding of the general purposes and benefits of training in each of the MYZONE heart rate zones.
 As provided in previous blogs and on our weekly Fitness Friday Periscope broadcast, here are some general purposes and benefits of training in each zone: